BendingSpoons/katana-swift/BSP_GUIDELINES.md

 Projects can be organised in multiple ways.
 Each of them has pros and cons and most of the time how a project looks like heavily depends on things like personal taste and personal preferences.
 At the same time, having a shared project structure allows everyone to look at other people's code and properly understand where things are located.

-Here we define how BSP projects should be organised.
-It is the result of different tests and compromises.
+Here we define how Bending Spoons projects should be organised.
+It is the result of different iterations and optimizations.

 Assuming we have an application with two logic modules (Login and Plan Generator) and two UI sections (Login and  Home), here is how the project structure should look like: